 Neutrophils are indeed actively recruited by virulence factors produced by S. aureus, for instance the staphylococcal enterotoxin A (Xu et al. 2014).
 The absence of enterotoxin A reduces the number of abscesses in the liver but not in other organs.
 However other virulence factors have been shown to actually inhibit neutrophil recruitment via the CXCL2 chemokine pathway (Laarman et al. 2012).
 Whist this seems counter-intuitive, recruitment of neutrophils can occur through other means, for instance by the production of pro-inflammatory cytokines by non-immune cells (Cho et al. 2012).
 It is possible that the type of signalling involved in recruitment changes the killing potential of neutrophils.
 Absence of neutrophils has also been shown to significantly affect both host and pathogen factors expressed during abscess formation (Attia et al. 2013).
 These studies therefore point towards manipulation of neutrophil recruitment by S. aureus.

 How S. aureus could actually use neutrophils to its own advantage has recently been elucidated.
 Indeed, it has been observed that the abscess layer directly surrounding S. aureus is devoid of macrophages but rich in neutrophils (Thammavongsa et al. 2013).
 This study has demonstrated that expression of a nuclease and adenosine synthase A by S. aureus are both required for the creation of this macrophage-exclusion zone.
 Indeed, they have shown that neutrophil extracellular traps – a killing mechanism in which neutrophils release their DNA in association with lytic enzymes (see Appendix B for more details) – are degraded by the staphylococcal nuclease.
 They showed that the resulting DNA bases are processed by the adenosine synthase A to produce a compound toxic to macrophages.
 Although they did not demonstrate neutrophil extracellular trap degradation and the resulting macrophage death in vivo, a particular cytotoxin (leukotoxin GH) produced by S. aureus has been shown to trigger neutrophil extracellular trap formation (Malachowa et al. 2013).
 This observation correlates with the model of abscess formation proposed by Thammavongsa et al., thus reinforcing the idea of a relevant role in vivo.
 Additionally, clumping factor A and two different staphylococcal coagulases, virulence factors that activates the host coagulation pathway, have been shown to be implicated in abscess formation (Malachowa et al. 2016).
-In fact their absence led to significantly smaller abscesses and less pathology of the infected tissue.
-However the decrease in abscess size did not affect the number of viable S. aureus cells.
+In fact, their absence led to significantly smaller abscesses and less pathology of the infected tissue.
+However, the decrease in abscess size did not affect the number of viable S. aureus cells.

 Abscess formation is only part of the pathogenesis of S. aureus.
 The S. aureus abscess structure as it is understood so far is pictured in Figure 1.1.
 Although abscess formation is efficient at neutralising the action of neutrophils and macrophages, S. aureus possesses still many other way of circumventing the immune response.